When Frictions are Fractional: Rough Noise in High-Frequency Data

-In recent years, there has been growing interest in \emph{rough volatility models} \citepA{Gatheral18,ElEuch19}.
-In these works, it is the volatility $\si$ that is modeled by a rough stochastic process.
-In this paper, by contrast, we are concerned with roughness of observed prices, caused by market microstructure noise.
-It is important to note that roughness on the price level and roughness on the volatility level imply distinct features of asset returns and must therefore be modeled and analyzed separately.
-For instance, if the observed price is simply $\int_0^t \si_s\,\dd B_s$, without noise but with a rough volatility $\si$, we will \emph{not} see explosion of the RV measure in volatility signature plots.
-In fact, in the absence of microstructure noise, the asymptotic behavior of RV does \emph{not} depend on the roughness of volatility \citeA[Theorem~5.4.2]{Jacod12}.
-Therefore, the empirical findings discussed so far and below can neither be explained by nor do they indicate rough volatility.
-What is true is that the CLTs for our estimators (like many CLTs in high-frequency statistics) all hinge on having a volatility process that is not rougher than Brownian motion; but they do remain consistent irrespective of the roughness of $\si$.
+\brem In recent years, there has been growing interest in \emph{rough volatility models} \citep{Gatheral18}, where $\si$ is modeled by a rough process.
+In this paper, by contrast, we are concerned with roughness of observed prices, caused by microstructure noise.
+Roughness on the price level and roughness on the volatility level imply different features of asset returns and must be modeled and analyzed separately.
+For instance, if $Y_t=X_t=\int_0^t \si_s\,\dd B_s$, without noise but with a rough $\si$, RV will \emph{not} explode in volatility signature plots.
+In fact, in the absence of noise, the asymptotics of RV do \emph{not} depend on the roughness of volatility \cite[Theorem~5.4.2]{Jacod12}.
+Therefore, the empirical findings discussed so far and below can neither be explained by nor do they indicate rough volatility. \erem